IG-AI/samvara-nn/README.md

 - **Consciousness Level**: **Instinctual Awareness (Level 1)**
   - This layer represents the most basic form of awareness: survival instincts.
 In the human brain, this might manifest as an immediate reaction to sensory inputs—such as pulling your hand away from something hot.
 - **Description**:
   - This layer processes **raw sensory input** in the form of images, text, or other basic data.
-Using convolutional or recurrent layers, Samvara-AI transforms these inputs into early feature maps or sequences, representing foundational information for later layers.
+Using convolutional or recurrent layers, Samvara NN transforms these inputs into early feature maps or sequences, representing foundational information for later layers.
   - This stage is crucial for building initial representations of the world, akin to how the brain recognizes basic shapes, colors, or sounds.
 - **Connections**:
   - Raw inputs are immediately passed to the next layers for further refinement.
 However, **feedback from higher layers** can also adjust the sensory input in real time, much like how attention or experience can modulate perception.